ShkolniskyLab/object_detection_LSM/README.md

 ## Running Time

-- Running time on a Linux machine with 16 cores running at 2.1GHz, 768GB of memory, and an Nvidia Titan GPU, is approximately 35 minuets.
+- Running time on a Linux machine with 16 cores running at 2.1GHz, 768GB of memory, and an Nvidia Titan GPU, without pre processing, is approximately 35 minuets.
-- Running time on MacBook Pro 14 with 8 cores running at 3.2GHz without the GPU is approximately 3 hours and 30 minuets.
+- Running time on MacBook Pro 14 with 8 cores running at 3.2GHz without the GPU and with pre processing is approximately 97 minutes.

 ## Citation